takeshita-sho/KineticAssembly/README.md

 This is a tool that optimizes rate constants for an nmer protein of size n.

-Dependencies: Catalyst, OrdinaryDiffEq, DiffEqCallbacks, Plots, Optimization, OptimizationOptimisers, NNlib, ReverseDiff
+Dependencies: Catalyst, OrdinaryDiffEq, DiffEqCallbacks, Plots, Optimization, OptimizationOptimisers, NNlib, ReverseDiff, Roots

 Julia Version: 1.10.0